Skip to Main Content

 Program Summary

 The residential certificate is typically completed in one year of full-time residential study and formation at Duke Divinity School.
 Six classes must be completed to earn the certificate, though many students will choose to enroll in additional courses.
+One elective course may be taken as P/F with approval of the instructor.

 Dual Programs with the Duke School of Medicine

 The residential certificate is available to students in the Occupational Therapy program (OTD) at Duke with amended requirements integrated into the OTD degree.
 Students must apply and be accepted into each program separately.
-The program requires 5 units for completion and other integrative components.
+For OTD students, the program requires 5 units for completion and other integrative components.
+The residential certificate is also available to Doctor of Medicine students during their third/research year in the MD degree program.
+For MD students, the certificate requires 6 units for completion.

 Pathways for C-THC to Divinity School Degree Programs